jayjaybillings/fire/docs/_posts/2017-10-11-fire-performance-model.markdown

 ---
 layout: post
-title: Memory Model
+title: Performance Model
-permalink: /design/memory_model
+permalink: /design/performance_model
 category: design
 ---

-The memory model in Fire is meant to be simple and efficient.
+The performance model in Fire is meant to be simple and efficient, for both compute and memory.
 The idea is that sometimes striving for the best performance _and_ the highest architectural purity is stupid and, furthermore, YAGNI.

-Fire takes advantage of the latest updates to C++ and relies heavily on C++11 memory management enhancements to get the best performance.
+Fire takes advantage of the latest updates to C++ and relies heavily on C++11 memory management enhancements and other optimizations to achieve the best performance.

+# Compute Performance

-# Return by Value
+## Pass by Reference, Return by Value

+Values, especially const-declared input values, should alway pass by reference unless the expectation is that the memory will be moved with either move semantics or explicitly via std::move().

-There is no need to return by reference (pointer) for most functions in Fire because it uses C++11.
-Thus the following code is performs very well:
+In many cases there is no need to return by reference (either real reference or pointer) for most functions in Fire because it uses C++11.
+Thus the following code performs very well:

 ```cpp